caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 - It should get the handle for the `<a-to-z-list></a-to-z-list>`
 - It should retrieve the data
-- It envoke `populateUL()` but populate that innerHTML!
+- It invoke `populateUL()` but populate that innerHTML!

-# Part 2.4: Taking advantage of inheritting HTML element
+# Part 2.4: Taking advantage of inheriting HTML element

 (source [index_recipes_v2.js](https://github.com/caltechlibrary/t2t3_dataset_web_apps/blob/main/htdocs2/modules/a-to-z-list_v2.js))